 With a founding head of school who grew up on the cobbled streets of Shakespeare’s birthplace in Stratford-upon-Avon, and whose infectious passion for performance inspired her to establish a school where theater and drama would enhance and enrich the entire curriculum, Hewitt has long celebrated the role of the performing arts.
 They play a central role in keeping vital traditions alive while also bringing the best research on music, drama, and dance education to bear on the curriculum.

-In middle school, we provide students the option to study instrumental music through our handbell choir and string instrumental ensemble, offering students the option of a year-long study of handbells, strings, or vocal choir.
-In addition, the middle school stages several theatrical productions a year.
+In middle school, we provide students with three music ensemble options and the opportunity to enroll in choir or one of two instrumental ensembles; handbell choir or strings (violin, viola, and cello).
 Our drama program forms an important cog in the wheel of our public speaking program, as girls gain confidence on the stage and learn various modes of speaking and acting.

 Dance also provides a resource for our girls in movement and positive body image just as they enter puberty.
 Middle school dance combines dance foundation, technique, and strengthening with compositional work aimed at expanding creativity and out-of-the-box thinking.